-Nevada-a Title XVI state with no spend down; its disabled level is \$698/mo (the SSI-only rate), but the aged-only level is \$734.41 (their own higher SSI/SSP rate); its parent level is 25%/49% wkg (\12); its CHIP level is 200%; its ADAP level is 400%.
+Nevada-a Title XVI state with no spend down; its disabled level is only \$698/mo (the SSI-only rate), but the aged-only level is \$734.41 (they get an SSP too); its parent level is 25%/49% wkg (12); its CHIP level is 200%; its ADAP level is 400%.
 It subsidizes insurance for parents under 200% working in participating small firms & covers the wkg disabled Its SPAP, with a 225% level, covers the disabled & even offers a vision benefit; but the state raised CHIP premiums.
-The state capped CHIP dental care at \$600/yr; ended Medicaid adult dental & vision care, CHIP orthodontia; tightened SNF, ICF, HCB waiver & home care medical eligibility rules; and cut pregnancy coverage, hospital rates (closing the U of NV at LV Hosp's dialysis & oncology units), HCB waiver fees & attendant payments for the disabled; non-emergency transport, hospital neonatal, HCB waiver and pediatric specialist fees.
+The state capped CHIP dental care at \$600/yr; ended Medicaid adult dental & vision care, CHIP orthodontia; tightened SNF, ICF, HCB waiver & home care medical eligibility rules; and cut pregnancy coverage, hosp rates (closing the U of NV at LV Hosp's dialysis & oncology units), HCB waiver fees & attendant pay for the disabled; non-emergency transport, hospital neonatal, HCB waiver & pediatric specialist fees.
 It set up a formulary for antipsychotic, anticonvulsant & diabetic Rx's.
-Gov Sandoval (R) proposed a \$200 million cut in the current budget & a \$500 million cut in the 2013-14 budget--reducing Rx benefits \$104 million (offering no details yet), cutting O/P mental health care \$60 million & other provider fees by 15% to 43%.
-But the legislature's (D) relevant committees & the State Supreme Ct rejected \$88 million in nursing home, hospital & MD fee cuts and some hospitals & Democrats proposed more & higher business taxes instead The Ryan White CARE Act, Title II, Community AIDS National Network, Inc.
+Gov Sandoval (R) proposed a \$200 million cut in the current budget & a \$500 million cut in the 2013 - 14 budget-reducing Rx costs \$104 million (no details yet), cutting O/P mental health care \$60 million & other provider fees by 15% to 43% and charging co-pays for un-needed ER visits..
+The legislature's (D) relevant committees & the NM Sup Ct rejected \$88 million in SNF, ICF, nursing home, hosp & MD fee cuts and some proposed more & higher business taxes instead

 New Hampshire---a 209(b) state; its risk pool has no Medicare supplement but has low income premium discounts for those under 250%.
 Its aged/disabled level is \$698 (the SSI rate, with a disregard of just \$13, not \$20/mo).
 The parent level is 39%/49% wkg ('12); the CHIP & ADAP levels are 300%.
 It has a much-stricter-than-SSI "209(b)" Medicaid disability rule (inability to work for over 4 years) & doesn't cover hospices.
 Gov. Lynch (D) & the legislature (R) shifted nursing home costs to counties, but ended a DD care waiting list-yet will make more cuts in provider fees.
-The legislature voted to move more patients into HMOs; slashed \$1 million to fund case managers for the aged & disabled in board & care group homes; and even tried to allow reductions in the \$230 million in in bed taxes that had yielded sufficient funds to attract enough added US matching to meet hospital shortfalls due to uncompensated care & low Medicaid rates for those below 200% (but cut its upper limit to 350%).
-The state cut hospital charity & teaching funds, raised SPAP co-pays & cut its formulary.
+The legislature voted to move more patients into HMOs; slashed \$1 million to fund case managers for the aged & disabled in board & care group homes; and even tried to allow reductions in the \$230 million in in bed taxes that had yielded sufficient funds to attract enough added US matching to meet hospital shortfalls due to uncompensated care & low Medicaid rates